org-roam/org-roam-bibtex/README.md

 #### `org-roam-bibtex-templates`

-This variable specifies the template to use when creating a new note.
+This variable specifies the templates to use when creating a new bibliographical note.
 It builds on the syntax of `org-roam-capture-templates` by allowing you to expand predefined variables to the value of a BibTeX fields.

 See `org-roam-bibtex-edit-notes` and [`org-roam-bibtex-preformat-keywords`](#org-roam-bibtex-preformat-keywords) for details.
 (You can access the docstrings of any loaded function/variable from within Emacs with `C-h f` for functions/commands, and `C-h v` for variables.)